oclipa/reactjs-cheat-sheet/README.md

 Reference information for authentication in Firebase can be found here:
 * [https://firebase.google.com/docs/reference/rest/auth](https://firebase.google.com/docs/reference/rest/auth)

-The firebase module needs to be installed:
+The Firebase module needs to be installed:
 * Install: `npm install firebase`
 * Import: `import firebase from 'firebase/app'; import 'firebase/auth';`

-NOTE: It is recommended that you only the packages you actually need, rather than importing the entire firebase module.
+NOTE: It is recommended that you only the packages you actually need, rather than importing the entire Firebase module.

 **Register App With Firebase**

 Before performing authentication using firebase, the application needs to be registered with the project.
 The current steps to do this are:
-1. Open the firebase control panel for the project
+1. Open the Firebase control panel for the project
 1. Open "Project Overview" (top-left)
 1. Click "+ Add app" (just under the project name, in the main panel)
 1. Click "</>" (for web app)
 1. When prompted, give the app a nickname and click "Register app".
 1. Further information will be provided regarding installing and using the SDK, however this can be ignored for the following purposes.

-The configuration details for the firebase connection can be obtained from:
+The configuration details for the Firebase connection can be obtained from:
 1. Open "Project settings" (the cog, in the top left)
 1. Scroll down to identify the web app
 1. Under "Firebase SDK snippet", click "Config"